hartwigmedical/peach/README.md

     + Change format of panel JSON.
         + Change key "url_prescription_info" to "urlPrescriptionInfo" for consistency with other keys.
         + Add "annotationV37" key for reference sequence differences, for support of v38 reference genomes.
+    + Adjust format of genotype TSV output file.
+        + Split "haplotype" column into "haplotype" and "zygosity".
     + Add script for running tests.
 * [1.0](https://github.com/hartwigmedical/peach/releases/tag/v1.0)
     + First release